TIMELINE-Bidding race for reinsurer Transatlantic

+Nov 21 U.S. property and casualty insurer Alleghany Corp snapped up Transatlantic Holdings for $3.4 billion in cash and stock, a move that may help the Bermuda-based reinsurer ward off a hostile bid from rival Validus Holdings Ltd.

-Nov 3 Bermuda-based reinsurer Transatlantic Holdings , once controlled by American International Group Inc , has called off a merger with one partner, claimed another bid was too low, and failed to go for a third offer -- from another reinsurer, Validus Holdings Ltd .
+Transatlantic, once controlled by American International Group Inc, had called off a merger with one partner and claimed another bid was too low during the last five months.

 Following are some of the key milestones in the battle: